-Strategy 1 Details For Formative Reviews Strategy 1: Provide students who have been identified with attendance, academic, or behavior needs with the resources offered through the Formative CSSS and CYS staff.
+Strategy 1 Details For iews Strategy 1: Provide students who have been identified with attendance, academic, or behavior needs with the resources offered through the Formative CSSS and CYS staff.
 Nov Feb June Strategy's Expected Result/Impact: Increase in student success from prior year and raise attendance.
-Staff Responsible for Monitoring: Campus Administrator CS3 Funding Sources: Campus Student Success Specialist to support student success components - Coordination of Local, State, and Federal Funds - Title I, Part A Funds - \$65,000 Strategy 2 Details For rmative Revi iews Strategy 2: Hire highly effective tutors and implement highly effective interventions for at-risk students that need additional instruction in Formative order to be successful.
-Nov Feb June Strategy's Expected Result/Impact: Decrease achievement gaps between ELs, African Americans, and Special Education students to no more than 10 % by the end of the school year Staff Responsible for Monitoring: Campus Administrators Teaching and Learning Coach Title I: 2.6 Funding Sources: Payroll costs for tutoring - Coordination of Local and State Funds - SCE Funds - \$9,000 Strategy 3 Details For rmative Revi iews Strategy 3: Monitor attendance and develop attendance contracts with students that have excessive absences.
-The contract will set goals for Formative improvement attendance with students and parents.
-Nov Feb June Strategy's Expected Result/Impact: Increase end of year average daily student attendance Rate to 96% or higher by the end of the school year Staff Responsible for Monitoring: Campus Administrators CS3 CYS worker
+Staff Responsible for Monitoring: Campus Administrator CS3 Funding Sources: Campus Student Success Specialist to support student success components - Coordination of Local, State, and Federal Funds - Title I, Part A Funds - \$65,000 Strategy 2 Details For mative Revi iews Strategy 2: Hire highly effective tutors and implement highly effective interventions for at-risk students that need additional instruction in order to be successful.
+Formative r Nov Feb June Strategy's Expected Result/Impact: Decrease achievement gaps between ELs, African Americans, and Special Education students to no more than 10 % by the end of the school year Staff Responsible for Monitoring: Campus Administrators Teaching and Learning Coach Title I: 2.6 Funding Sources: Payroll costs for tutoring - Coordination of Local and State Funds - SCE Funds - \$9,000 Strategy 3 Details For mative Revi iews Strategy 3: Monitor attendance and develop attendance contracts with students that have excessive absences.
+The contract will set goals for improvement attendance with students and percents.
+T improvement attendance with students and parents.
+Strategy's Expected Result/Impact: Increase end of year average daily student attendance Rate to 96% or higher by the end of the Nov Feb June school year Staff Responsible for Monitoring: Campus Administrators CS3 CYS worker

-Strategy 4 Details For rmative Rev iews Strategy 4: Encourage excellent attendance (96% or higher) by charting attendance in each classroom.
-Individual classes with 100% Formative attendance weekly will receive additional recess time.
-Nov Feb June Strategy's Expected Result/Impact: Attain 96% or higher in all grade levels.
-1 Staff Responsible for Monitoring: Campus Administrators Attendance Clerk Strategy 5 Details For rmative Rev iews Strategy 5: Recognize and reward individual students for accomplishing 100% attendance for the school year as well as student s that have Formative improved their attendance.
+Strategy 4 Details For rmative Rev iews Strategy 4: Encourage excellent attendance (96% or higher) with pep rallies every nine weeks and announcing the highest percentage by Formative grade level.
+Individual classes with 100% attendance weekly will be recognized.
+Nov Feb June Strategy's Expected Result/Impact: Attain 97% or higher in all grade levels.
+Staff Responsible for Monitoring: Campus Administrators Attendance Clerk Strategy 5 Details For rmative Rev iews Strategy 5: Recognize and reward individual students for accomplishing 100% attendance for the school year as well as students that have Formative improved their attendance.
 Incentives are provided by the campus, our PTO, and our Partner in Education, CRCU.
 Nov Feb June Strategy's Expected Result/Impact: Increase end of year average daily student attendance Rate to 96% or higher by the end of the school year Staff Responsible for Monitoring: Campus Administrators Strategy 6 Details For rmative Rev iews Strategy 6: Implement a counseling program that utilizes guidance lessons to promote college and career awareness as well as positive Formative behavior.
-Nov Feb June Strategy's Expected Result/Impact: Decrease the number of office referrals each six weeks period by 10% Staff Responsible for Monitoring: Campus Administrators Counselor Strategy 7 Details For mative Revi iews rategy 7: Encourage students to set goals to complete high school and make college and career decisions.
+Nov Feb June Strategy's Expected Result/Impact: Decrease the number of office referrals each six weeks period by 10% Staff Responsible for Monitoring: Campus Administrators Counselor Strategy 7 Details For mative Revi iews Strategy 7: Encourage students to set goals to complete high school and make college and career decisions.
 This includes participation in Formative GCCISD College Week and having college shirt day on the last Friday of each month.
-The last Friday of every month will be emphasized Nov Feb June with shared college information and competitions for the most students participating in each classroom.
+The last Friday of every month will be emphasized with Nov Feb June shared college information and competitions for the most students participating in each classroom.
 In addition, we will partner with academies to provide tours for our 5th graders to junior school as well as colleges.
-Strategy's Expected Result/Impact: Increase in student awareness of college and career opportunities by 10% Staff Responsible for Monitoring: Campus Administrators Counselor No Progress Accomplished - Continue/Modify X Discontinu .e 1
+Strategy's Expected Result/Impact: Increase in student awareness of college and career opportunities by 10% Staff Responsible for Monitoring: Campus Administrators Counselor No Progress Accomplished Continue/Modify X Discontinue